Skip to content

 Why it matters

 UNESCO status brings international recognition and a conservation framework.
-It doesn’t freeze the village in time; it guides sensitive change so the reasons for inscription are not eroded.
+It doesn’t freeze the village in time; it guides sensitive change so the reasons for inscription are not eroded as people live, work and visit here.

 Criteria (ii) & (iv): what they mean here

-UNESCO inscribed Saltaire under criteria (ii) and (iv).
-In brief, the village demonstrates an interchange of planning and social ideas influential on later urbanism, and it stands as an outstanding, complete example of the model industrial settlement type.
+UNESCO inscribed Saltaire under cultural criteria (ii) and (iv).
+In short, the village shows how 19th-century ideas about industry, health and town planning were built into one place, and it stands as an outstanding, remarkably intact example of a model industrial settlement.

 Criterion ii